Tinram/GPGit/ReadMe.md

 ## Purpose

-#### Symmetrically encrypt a file with GNU Privacy Guard (GPG) using the strongest encryption and key-strengthening options offered by GPG.
+#### Encrypt a file with GNU Privacy Guard (GPG) using the strongest cipher and key-strengthening options offered by GPG.

-The GPG symmetric file encryption defaults (CAST, SHA-1) are weak compared to other GPG options available.
+The GPG symmetric file encryption defaults (CAST5 and SHA-1 on older GPG versions) are weak compared to other options available.

-However, the command-line options to enable the stronger options are verbose and not easily-remembered.
+However, the command-line switches to enable the stronger GPG options are verbose, not easily-remembered, and inconvenient.

+GPGit provides a single command to call GPG with its strongest encryption options.

 ## Requirements